karamelchef/karamel/docs/text/getting-started.rst

 **6. Launch**
-  When you have all the steps passed in the summary tab you can launch your cluster, it will bring you to the :ref:`Karamel-Terminal <karamel-terminal>` there you can control the installation of your cluster.
+  When you have all the steps passed in the summary tab you can launch your cluster, it will bring you to the :ref:`terminal <karamel-terminal>` there you can control the installation of your cluster.

 Java-API: